 Take advantage of free promotion by asking your network to share social media posts or talk about your business to others.
 A one-on-one email or a personal phone call can be an effective way to ask for this support.
 You can also test paid ads, even with a small budget, or offer discount codes for early customers to start building a loyal fan base.

 BizInsure is here to help small businesses protect what they are building, from launch day and beyond.
-Visit our website to compare multiple business insurance products from multiple insurers, at the same time.
+Compare multiple business insurance products from multiple insurers, at the same time.